bluprince13/partner-compatibility-test/README.md

 ## Introduction

-I used the following list of questions as a starting poitn when trying to decide whom to marry.
+I used the following list of questions as a starting point when trying to decide whom to marry.
 Most of the questions were given to me by a good friend who is vastly more experienced with relationships.
 I customised it to make it my own.